OpenDataDSL/website/docs/data/aggs/CLAL_DR_PR.md

 |[CLAL](http://CLAL.it) Auction Winning Price Report|AVG|Average Price|Price TS|fortnightly|USD|MT|
 |[CLAL](http://CLAL.it) Quantity Offered Auction Volume Report|VOL|Offered Auction Volume|Curve|monthly|Na|MT|

-## List of dairy products covered by vendor

-*   Anhydrous Milk Fat ( AMF )
-*   Buttermilk Powder ( BMP - Butter Milk Powder)
-*   Skimmed Milk Powder ( SMP - Skimmed Milk Powder)
-*   Whole Milk Powder ( WMP - Whole Milk Powder)
-*   Milk Protein Concentrate ( MPC 70 - Milk Protein Concentrate)
-*   Rennet Casein ( Rennet Casein )
-*   Cheese ( Cheddar ) *
-*   Lactose ( LAC- Lactose)
-*   Butter 82% ( Butter, 82% )
-*   Whey Powder ( SWP - Sweet Whey Powder)

-## Unit of measure
+### Unit of measure

 The content of the units and currency is based on the information provided by the vendor.

-The spot and average prices are expressed in USD by the them.
+The spot and average prices are expressed in USD by them.
 The quantities, which the prices refer to, are expressed in MT.

-## Scheduling

-Vendor site is updated twice, every first and third Tuesdays of the month.

-## Attributes
+### Attributes

 Sample values for the attributes of Zuivelnl object,